eosc-life/WP2_workshop_tool_packaging/CellProfiler/CellProfiler.md

 ## Steps

-**1. Install Anaconda/Miniconda and conda-build**
+### 1. Install Anaconda/Miniconda and conda-build

 CellProfiler v3.1.9 only supports Python 2.
-Therefore, you will need to download the respective version of Miniconda [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/).
+Therefore, you will need to download the respective version of Miniconda from [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/).

  Bioconda provides [tools for testing your recipe locally](https://bioconda.github.io/contributor/building-locally.html#using-the-circle-ci-client).

-If you do not want to use the tool provided by Bioconda, you will need to install 'conda-build' to build the recipe locally.
+If you do not want to use the tool provided by Bioconda, you will need to install `conda-build` to build the recipe locally.

-**2. Update conda and install conda-build**
+### 2. Update conda and install conda-build

 Update conda if you have an old version of conda previously installed; install `conda-build` if a local build is needed.